Silk Road: Expansion of the arts

 Many artistic influences were transmitted via the Silk Road, particularly through Central Asia, where Hellenistic, Iranian, Indian and Chinese influences could intermix.
 Greco-Buddhist art represents one of the most vivid examples of this interaction.
 Silk was also a representation of art, serving as a religious symbol.
 Most importantly, silk was used as currency for trade along the silk road.

 These artistic influences can be seen in the development of Buddhism where, for instance, Buddha was first depicted as human in the Kushan period.
 Many scholars have attributed this to Greek influence.
 The mixture of Greek and Indian elements can be found in later Buddhist art in China and throughout countries on the Silk Road.

 The production of art consisted of many different items that were traded along the Silk Roads from the East to the West.
 One common product, the lapis lazuli, was a blue stone with golden specks, which was used as paint after it was ground into powder.

 Commemoration

 On 22 June 2014, the United Nations Educational, Scientific and Cultural Organization (UNESCO) named the Silk Road a World Heritage Site at the 2014 Conference on World Heritage.
 The United Nations World Tourism Organization has been working since 1993 to develop sustainable international tourism along the route with the stated goal of fostering peace and understanding.

 To commemorate the Silk Road becoming a UNESCO World Heritage Site, the China National Silk Museum announced a "Silk Road Week" to take place 19–25 June 2020.
 Bishkek and Almaty each have a major east–west street named after the Silk Road (Жибек жолу, Jibek Jolu in Bishkek, and Жібек жолы, Jibek Joly in Almaty).
-There is also a Silk Road in Macclesfield, UK.